 The impact of our work on young children’s well-being is currently part of ongoing research funded by the Arts and Humanities Research Council with colleagues at Anglia Ruskin University – the Eco-Capabilities Project.
 This webinar recorded during lockdown with colleagues from Mayfield and their nursery next door gives a flavour of how educators and artists are working together to transform children’s lives.

-In 2020 ArtScapers accepted their first formal commission: they worked with CCI artist Caroline Wendling to co-create a 'Forest of Imagination' for Cambridge Youth Opera's new production of Hansel and Gretel.
+In 2020 ArtScapers accepted their first formal commission: they worked with CCI artist Caroline Wendling to co-create a 'Forest of Imagination' for Cambridge Youth Opera's new production of Hansel and Gretel (shown above when they were displayed as part of the Tree Charter celebrations).
 The film below by Sally Todd was made in the two college gardens that inspired the children – Murray Edwards College and Girton College - as a way to celebrate and share their brilliant imaginations.
-The link takes you to a diary about this process.

 In May 2019 Ruth Sapsed, together with Co-Headteachers Paula Ayliffe and Sarah Stepney and Rose and Ella (age 8) from Mayfield Primary School, presented the programme to the All Party Parliamentary Group for Art, Design and Craft in Education, sharing our learning from the programme and its impact on children, educators and parents.
 Tracy Brabin MP (chair of the meeting with Nick Trench, Earl of Clancarty) commented: